Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         FOR_EXP = "for" … IMPEND

-Tags: expression; void; unsafe;
+Tags: expression; dynamic; void; unsafe;

 Void expression with side effects.
-If takes three arguments: initialization of previously declared variable(s), condition to go on and step.
+If takes three arguments: initialization of previously declared variable, condition to go on and step.
 The expressions next to the arguments is the loop body.
 Its type must be void.

-**Warning: there is not termination metrics, it can loop forever, the typechecker will not complain!**
+**Warning: there is not termination metrics, it can loop forever, the typechecker will not complain!**.
+See `FORSTAR_EXP` for the same kind of loop with termination metrics.

 Example: